NuoLiLabBCM/KimEtAl2024/README.md

 # KimEtAl2024
 Data analysis coder for "A combinatorial neural code for long-term motor memory."
 Jae-Hyun Kim, Kayvon Daie, Nuo Li.
 Nature 2024

+Updated 6 Jan 2026 by Jae-Hyun Kim (v2)
+- I further included information about 'co-registration result across sessions (CellReg output)' to run the codes.
-Updated 17 Sep 2024 by Jae-Hyun Kim
+Updated 17 Sep 2024 by Jae-Hyun Kim (v1)

 All pre-processed imaging dataset (233 imaging sessions from 14 mice) were deposited at DANDI (https://doi.org/10.48324/dandi.001188/0.240912.1925).
 These dataset is output of Suite2P package.
 Further running of CellReg and OASIS are required to find co-registered neurons across sessions and calculate deconvolved dF/F0, respectively.